 Food delivery

-Apart from cooking our meals, we also wanted to try various local restaurant deliveries, especially given that Toronto is famous for a variety of cuisine from all over the world.
+Apart from cooking our own meals, we also wanted to try various local restaurant deliveries, especially given that Toronto is famous for its variety of cuisines from all over the world.

 We mostly used Uber Eats and DoorDash during our quarantine.